 As time has gone on, I have become aware that several of my “normal” activities at home have become harder to do.
 For example, I used to write letters every couple of weeks but now I just tell myself I’m going to write a letter, but I rarely do.
 (If my pen pal “PM” is reading this, I really will try to write this month!)
 I am also not drawing swirls right now and I’m not doing crafts and quirky/fun little projects and I am not reading for leisure.
 I feel that because I am home all the time, anything I do at home now feels like a chore, instead of like a relaxing hobby.
 It’s weird because I don’t feel depressed or negative or anything like that, I just feel bored.
 I feel like I am in a rut and I need to find my way out of it.

 However, during this seventh month of my COVID19 isolation, I have begun to find a little more balance in my life.
 And I hope that by doing so I will be able to pick up on those hobbies again with a bit more passion.
 One of the keys to this is that I have started to work on improving my morning and evening routines so that I can better mark the division between my working life and my non-working life.
-My hope is that by strengthening these routines (and adding new ones where necessary) I will be able to thrive despite the potentially harsh (mental and emotional) winter ahead.
+I hope that by strengthening these routines (and adding new ones where necessary) I will be able to thrive despite the potentially harsh (mental and emotional) winter ahead.
 I have even recruited a couple of friends to “join me” for my morning and evening “commutes” by chatting on the phone whilst we walk a mile or so before and after the working day begins.
 This will be extremely important as the days get darker!

 Please note that I do feel emotionally and mentally strong.
 I am not down, and I am not without enjoyment and hope each day.
 I am just bored.
-That said, I am steeling myself for the long winter ahead when I am sure to find my levels of isolation increasing as there will be fewer opportunity for socially distanced walks with friends because of a decrease in daylight hours and a (likely) increase of colds and flus for friends who are still interacting with The Real World for work and grocery shopping.
+That said, I am steeling myself for the long winter ahead when I am sure to find my levels of isolation increasing as there will be fewer opportunities for socially distanced walks with friends because of a decrease in daylight hours and a (likely) increase in colds and flu for friends who are still interacting with The Real World for work and grocery shopping.
 And I am doing my best to ensure that I have everything I need to remain strong and confident throughout the darkness of the winter!

 Thankfully, I am well-versed in living a life with limited (and at times no) real-life human interaction for days on end.
 That means that the next few months will be easier to manage.
 And I feel confident that I will be able to enjoy socially distanced walks most weekends – along with plenty of solo walks when there’s no one available to (safely) enjoy a walk with.